 Readiness Package Grant

 These are small grants meant to facilitate the delivery of more enhanced, targeted and tailored readiness support for accreditation to developing countries.
-The window for readiness support package grants is currently in its pilot phase and is not open for applications.
+The maximum amount of grant is US$ 150,000 per country to support NIE accreditation to the AF through South-South Cooperation (SSC).

 South-South Cooperation (SSC) Grants